-Level I Prerequisites: ESL 138 minimum grade "C" may enroll concurrently or ESL GVR Level E-4 and ESL Listening Level E-4; Students with ESL Listening Level E-3 may enroll in ESL 135 concurrently
+Level I Prerequisites: ESL GVR Level E-4 and ESL Listening Level E-4 and ESL 138 minimum grade "C" may enroll concurrently;

+Students with ESL Listening Level E-3 may enroll in ESL 135 concurrently

 In this course, students study sophisticated forms of English grammar, including subject/verb inversion, reduced clauses, and complex verb phrases.
 Special attention is given to the appropriate use of the forms studied.
 Successful completion of ESL 161 is required for progressing into classes with native speakers.
-This course contains material previously taught in ENG 060/061 Advanced ESL Grammar I and II.